josue-rojas/josuerojasrojas.github.io-old/README.md

   - should have readme link on what i am currently working on
 - 404
   - should be better styled
+- main page
+  - style
+  - filter
+    - submenu buttons should filter results
+  - maybe add images of projects (easy peasy)
-- make script to scrape github pages to get content (also currently working on this)
+- ~~make script to scrape github pages to get content (also currently working on this)~~ done
   - ~~use github api just to make things easier~~ done
   - ~~organize data into json object and write it out~~ done
-  - use the data as content
+  - ~~use the data as content~~ done
   - ~~might move script to data folder to easily write files in right place~~ done

 ### Resource i used (websites and stuff)